leanprover/subverso/README.md

 an implementation detail, not a public API.
 Please use SubVerso itself to read and write the data.

+## Module System

+The code in `main` uses the Lean module system.
+For compatibility with older Lean versions, a "demodulized" version of the code is generated on each commit to `main`.
+This is force-pushed to the `no-modules` branch.
+The "demodulized" version has been rewritten by the script `demodulize.py`.

+Versions of Lean prior to `4.25.0` or `nightly-2025-10-07` should use the `no-modules` branch.

+Projects which coordinate two Lean versions across the "module gap" can still check that the SubVerso versions are the same in CI.
+The file `.source-commit` in the `no-modules` branch contains the commit hash of `main` that it was generated from.

 ## Features

 ### Code Examples